 - Stuff the primary checks in your round logs on each side.

 Use a Best Practices approach to building.
 Watch current, up to date videos, read the latest literature, ask questions on cordwood social media sites.
-Get the right wood, dry it to it’s lowest moisture content, mix a workable mortar, let it set and cure properly and so on and so forth.
+Get the right wood (cedar is best), dry it to its lowest moisture content, mix a workable enriched mortar, cover it at the end of each day and let it set and cure properly.

 The following books and videos are the best on the market and will give you the opportunity to build a sturdy, tight, well-insulated cordwood home.
 If you follow the recommended guidelines, for much less than a conventional home.